Mornings are awesome for productivity. Guess what else is awesome? Cat pictures.

 Day 3 – Going back to pen and paper

-In addition to increased clarity of thought, I’ve discovered another perk to cutting technology from my morning routine – improved handwriting!
+In addition to increased clarity of thought, I’ve discovered another perk of cutting technology from my morning routine – improved handwriting!
 This is great, as I feel handwriting is one skill I’ve ignored for the better part of the past decade.

 I’ve seen doctors write with more grace than this.

 The reason I’ve picked up handwriting is that I still need to keep track of any ideas I might come across.
 With my computer’s lid firmly shut, paper is my only option.
 While this is bad news for the Amazon rainforest, using paper notes does have benefits.
-Firstly, paper doesn’t have tabs or notifications, so there’s less distractions.
+Firstly, paper doesn’t have tabs or notifications, so there are fewer distractions.
 But more importantly, writing things by hand stimulates the part of the brain responsible for filtering incoming information.
 Essentially, your brain pays extra close attention to what it is that you’re scribbling down.

 P.S.
 I was 18 minutes late today since I had to run back for my laptop that I left home because I forgot it even existed.